+32 478 22 65 64 | info@valentinasafarian.com

 Acacia Dealbata Mimosa

-Mortelmans ingeniously promoted his craft through various exhibitions, collaborating with fellow artists to share his creations with a wider audience.
-Notable among these exhibitions were the prestigious Triennial Salons of Ghent, Antwerp, and Brussels.
-He also held solo exhibitions in esteemed galleries such as Verlat, Lamorinière, and Wijnen in Antwerp.
-His participation extended to group exhibitions hosted by cultural associations like Arte et Labore and De Scalden in Antwerp, as well as art associations in Mechelen and beyond (1906-1907).
-The association De Scalden, established in 1889, played a pivotal role in fostering his artistic growth, supporting innovative trends in the arts and diversification.
+Mortelmans actively promoted his art through participation in numerous exhibitions, both solo and group, which helped him gain recognition.
+Among the most notable were the prestigious Triennial Salons of Ghent, Antwerp, and Brussels.
+He also held solo exhibitions at prominent galleries such as Verlat, Lamorinière, and Wijnen in Antwerp.
+In addition, he participated in group exhibitions organized by cultural associations in Antwerp, including Arte et Labore and De Scalden, as well as art associations in Mechelen, De Hulst, and De Distel (1906-1907).
+The cultural association De Scalden, founded in 1889 by sculptor-engraver Jules Baetes, played a significant role in Mortelmans’ life, fostering artistic renewal and diversification.

-In 1910, Mortelmans took on the mantle of a professor of still-life painting at the Art Academy in Antwerp, leaving an indelible mark on the next generation of artists.
-Noteworthy pupils include Antoon Marstboom, Franck Mortelmans, and Joris Minne.
+In 1910, Mortelmans was appointed as a professor of still-life painting at the Art Academy in Antwerp, influencing a new generation of artists.
+Among his notable students were Antoon Marstboom, Franck Mortelmans, and Joris Minne.
+As a teacher, Mortelmans imparted his refined techniques and artistic philosophy, leaving an enduring impact on his pupils.

-Today, Mortelmans’ legacy continues to grace private collections around the globe.
-Museums, too, treasure his artworks, with notable holdings at the Royal Museum of Fine Arts in Antwerp, the Antwerp Town Hall, the Museum of Flemish Cultural Life, the Museum Mu-Zee in Ostend, the Kortrijk Museum, the Hof van Busleyden Museum in Mechelen, and the Joslyn Art Museum in Omaha, USA.
+Today, Mortelmans’ works can be found in private collections worldwide, reflecting the enduring appeal of his artistic vision.
+His paintings are also housed in several prestigious museums, including the Royal Museum of Fine Arts in Antwerp, the Antwerp Town Hall, the Museum of Flemish Cultural Life, the Museum Mu-Zee in Ostend, the Museum of Kortrijk, the Hof van Busleiden Museum in Mechelen, and the Joslyn Art Museum in Omaha, USA.
+Mortelmans’ contributions to the art world continue to be celebrated, securing his place as a distinguished figure in Belgian art history.

 Request For More Information